 Jonny has handled numerous opposition cases at the EPO, both at first instance and at appeal stages.
 He has both attacked and defended patents successfully, quickly identifying the turning points of a case, and using carefully delivered advocacy to shore up weaknesses and exploit strengths.
 By focusing on the technical details of the case while maintaining awareness of the bigger picture of the dispute, Jonny has achieved commercially relevant results for his clients that go beyond simply taking out or saving a patent.

-Jonny graduated from the University of Oxford with a first class degree in Engineering after focusing on Materials Science and Mechanics.
-He was awarded the IMechE Frederic Barnes Waldron Prize for the best Mechanical Engineering student in final examinations.
-Whilst studying, he was also awarded a Gibbs Prize for best group performance in a project that designed a high speed carbon fiber flywheel for use in a hybrid bus.
-During his last year at university, he took over a long-term project to develop a supersonic calibration facility for multi-hole air probes used in turbo-machinery flow measurements, and brought the facility to the stage where the first calibration data could be collected.
+Jonny graduated from the University of Oxford with a first-class degree in Engineering in 2013, placing in the top 5% of a course that gave him a good understanding of everything from structures to thermodynamics to circuit theory.
+After focusing on Materials Science and Mechanics, he was awarded the IMechE Frederic Barnes Waldron Prize for the highest-placing Mechanical Engineering student in final year examinations.
+Whilst studying, he was also awarded a Gibbs Prize for best group performance in a project that designed a high-speed carbon fiber flywheel for use in a hybrid bus.
+In his final year, Jonny took over a long-term project to develop a supersonic calibration facility for multi-hole air probes used in turbo-machinery flow measurements, and brought the facility to the stage where the first calibration data could be collected.

-When he’s not working, Jonny enjoys cycling, climbing mountains and exploring new places.
-He is also a keen skier and SCUBA diver.
+When he is not working, Jonny enjoys cycling, hiking up mountains with his slightly overactive dog, and exploring new places.

 - MEng (University of Oxford)